How this works.

 Participants are also encouraged to

-submit a biography of their earliest ancestor that can be proved
+submit a biography of their earliest ancestor who can be proved

 inclusion on the Participating Lines page of the project web site.